To view tuition and fee information, visit www.concordlawschool.edu/admissions/tuition.

 If you begin a term, you are subject to the Purdue Global Refund Policy and the Tuition Refund Chart.

-This policy applies to all students with the exception of residents of Iowa.
-Such students should refer to the applicable refund chart below.
+This policy applies to all students with the exception of deployed or mobilized servicemembers and their spouses with dependent children residing in Iowa.
+Such students should refer to the applicable policy below.

 The institutional refund (tuition) is based on the same formula as the Title IV (R2T4) formula, which is based upon the actual daily percentage of the term attended: days completed (LDA) divided by the length (days) of the term.